tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 TE Tunnel Segment:

-> A segment of a TE Tunnel that is stitched with other segments in order to provision end-to-end tunnel.
+> A segment of a TE Tunnel that is stitched with other segments in order to provision an end-to-end tunnel.

 The TE Tunnel has a number of attributes that are set directly under the tunnel (as shown in {{fig-te-tunnel}}).
 The main attributes of a TE Tunnel are described below: